growvth/rezumate/README.md

 ---

-## Future Enhancements ✨
+## Future Enhancements
 - **Integration with AI**: A chatbot to suggest resume improvements based on the analyzed results.
 - **Advanced Analytics**: Include insights into industry trends based on job descriptions.

 ---

-## NLP in ResuMate
+## NLP in Rezumate

-NLP plays a crucial role in powering the resume analysis and ranking capabilities of ResuMate.
+NLP plays a crucial role in powering the resume analysis and ranking capabilities of Rezumate.
 Here’s how it’s used:

 1. **Resume Scoring**:
    - Extracts key information from resumes and job descriptions.